 Now most people wouldn’t sue their boss for $30.
 However, you might want to sue your boss if your boss consistently violates the rule.
 That $30 penalty applies per day per meal period.
 And if you add them all up, that could be a lot of money.
 If you’ve been denied a meal break every day for the past three years you could be owed $22,500.

 If you add that to a few other wage and hour violations, such as rest break violations, unpaid overtime, or record keeping violations, that number could hit $100,000 with ease.
-That might motivate you to contact us.
+That might motivate you to contact our employment attorney.